 There is no doubt that differentiation is a big challenge.
 You might look to the tried and true for help like Jack Trout’s Differentiate or Die.
-Or you might look to the future with cutting edge research like Stephen Denny’s KGM2020 initiative.
+Or you might look to Hinge, experts at professional services marketing.
 I suggest both – get insight and inspiration, but then get down to business.
 Remember, what marketers look for is a difference that is meaningful to them, and that answers the challenges they hire an agency for.

 So what can an agency do to find its difference?